Hamon Dentatus: Family

 He left one known son, Hamo Dapifer (died circa 1100) (alias Haimo) an Anglo-Norman royal official under both King William the Conqueror (1066-1087) and his son King William Rufus (1087-1100).
 He held the office, from which his epithet derives, known in Latin as dapifer and in French seneschal, in English "steward", as well as the office of Sheriff of Kent.
 This younger Hamo was the father of Robert Fitzhamon (d.
 1107), the conqueror of Glamorgan.

 Grenville family tradition

 A seventeenth century pedigree of the Grenville or Granville family of Stowe claimed that Hamon Dentatus had two sons: Richard de Grenville, who founded the Grenville family, and Robert Fitzhamon.
 This contradicted the chronicle of William of Malmesbury, which said that Hamon Dentatus was Robert Fitzhamon's grandfather (avus).
 The Grenville pedigree also claimed that Hamon Dentatus was a younger son of Mauger, Count of Corbeil and thus grandson of Richard I, Duke of Normandy.
 Historian and genealogist J. Horace Round contended that the Granville family had "hatched [the connection] in the seventeenth century... wishing to exalt Hamon Dentatus," whom they claimed as their ancestor.
 The Grenville family commissioned a depiction of Haimo Dentatus on a stained glass window that was installed in 1860 in the Granville Chapel of the Church of St. James the Great, Kilkhampton, Cornwall, near the family mansion Stowe House.
-Likewise, Mauger himself was either a nephew or an in-law of the first attested count of Corbeil, Haymon de Corbeil, who would appear to be Hamon Dentatus' namesake, and thus adding a side of credibility to the claims.